eiiches/docker-jqplay-jackson-jq/README.md

 docker-jqplay-jackson-jq
 ========================

-Dockerfile for [jqplay](https://github.com/jingweno/jqplay) with jq replaced with jackson-jq.
+Dockerfile for [jqplay](https://github.com/jingweno/jqplay) with jq replaced by jackson-jq

 Usage
 -----